ptrgags/paper-toaster/logbook.md

 * Consider using context managers for paths and graphics states?
 * Add a way to define functions at the document level.
 * Some commands must be stroked immediately, how to handle these?

+## 2022-07-24 Iso Grid

+Today I made a script to render an isometric map given a grid of height values.
+It works best when the heights increase towards the top right corner of the grid, else things get occluded